Joget DX 8 Beta Released

 Figure 4: Filtering in Userview

-As depicted in Figure 4, the listing will now take the request parameter "status" into consideration now when displaying the records.
+As depicted in Figure 4, the listing will now take the word "Approved" into consideration now when displaying the records.